MadPonyInteractive/daw-tools/README.md

 USAGE
 =====
-Add daw_tools directory to your python project
+Download and add daw_tools directory to your python project, then:

 `import daw_tools`